Insider Insights from Trained Landscaping Professionals

 5. Camouflage Early Spring Blooming Bulb Foliage

-By partnering fall planting, spring blooming bulbs with perennials, the dying bulb foliage will be engulfed by the perennial and allow them to naturally die back to provide strength for next year's bloom.
+By partnering fall planting, spring-blooming bulbs with perennials, the dying bulb foliage will be engulfed by the perennial and allow them to naturally die back to provide strength for next year's bloom.
 When most fall bulbs are blooming, perennials are in their dormant stage.
-As the bulb nears the end of its bloom time, the perennial will start to grow, and subsequently cover the bulb tops when the bloom is gone.
+As the bulb nears the end of its bloom time, the perennials will start to grow, and subsequently cover the bulb tops when the bloom is gone.
 It also saves time by digging a hole once and getting 2 seasons of color.

 Tip: When planning, always plan for growth.
 Too often people cannot visualize future growth and end up planting too close.
 Leaving room will allow the plants to show off their true character and reduce your future maintenance.
 Otherwise, you'll be taking your frustrations out on your plants just to keep them apart.
 Incorporating some slower growing or compact varieties may be helpful.